tier2tickets/Knowledge-Base/content/integration/4me.rst

 4me Documentaion
 =========================================================
-This guide will show you how to set up your new Helpdesk Buttons with 4me.
+This guide will show you how to set up your new Helpdesk Buttons with 4me in as few as 15 minutes.

 Integration